CCTC Accreditation 2022

 (8) Grievance Process.
 To be granted continuing accreditation by the Committee on Accreditation, the approved program sponsor must have a clearly delineated grievance process for candidates and applicants.
 The grievance process information must be accessible to all candidates and applicants and the institution must be prepared to provide documentation that candidates have been informed of the grievance process and that the process has been followed.

 The University has in place well-defined policies for student rights, grade protest, and review processes for student petitions.
-The process for grade protest is outlined in the Academic Policy Manual, the Faculty Handbook, the General Catalog, the Schedule of Courses, and on a website from the Office of the Dean of Student Affairs.
+The process for grade protest is outlined in the Academic Policy Manual #243.
+The dispute resolution process is also outlined in the Academic Policy Manual #415, the Faculty Handbook, and the General Catalog, including the Schedule of Courses, and on a website from the Office of the Dean of Student Affairs.
+(Links updated in response to first review.)

 Complaint Action Guidelines for Manager and Department Chairs distributed by the AVP for Faculty Affairs also support the system in managing complaints.
 The Dean of Student Affairs and the Student Grievance Board handle all formal grievances with the exception of matters related to grading.